Camilo Egas: Indigenismo Movement in Ecuador

-During the initial opening stages of the Escuela de Bellas Artes in Quito, in the early 1900s, the school began implementing a curriculum in correlation to the Ecuadorian’s efforts to create a modern national identity.
-The school’s mission was to emulate the European standard of art in order to portray the country’s newfound political and social agenda.
+During the initial opening stages of the Escuela de Bellas Artes in Quito, in the early 1900s, the school began implementing a curriculum in correlation to the Ecuadorian's efforts to create a modern national identity.
+The school's mission was to emulate the European standard of art in order to portray the country's newfound political and social agenda.
 This was evident in the way the school encouraged and pushed Neoclassicism in its programs of study.
 The school made efforts to send its students to study abroad in Europe and hired foreign artists to serve as teachers such as French Impressionist Paul Bar and Italian modernist sculptor Luigi Casadio.
-Between 1911-1915, Bar and Casadio started to separate themselves from the school’s European Neoclassical ideology.
-They instead focused on using and acknowledging the student’s surroundings and environment, going as far as implementing the usage of native individuals as live models.
-Hence, incorporating Ecuador’s cultural roots into the student’s artwork and in turn, modifying the traditional costumbrismo approach by making Indigenous Ecuadorian art more relevant.
+Between 1911 and 1915, Bar and Casadio started to separate themselves from the school's European Neoclassical ideology.
+They instead focused on using and acknowledging the student's surroundings and environment, going as far as implementing the usage of native individuals as live models.
+Hence, incorporating Ecuador's cultural roots into the student's artwork and in turn, modifying the traditional costumbrismo approach by making Indigenous Ecuadorian art more relevant.

 After a three-year stay in Paris, Camilo Egas returned to Quito in 1915 following the intensification of World War I. It was during this time that Egas first experienced exposure to the revolutionary focus of Native American themes present in the Escuela de Bellas Artes.
 He studied and was influenced by Bar, Cassadio and the School director lithographer Víctor Puig, in choosing Indigenism as his artistic focus.
 Egas combined the Costumbrista painting tradition of Ecuador with the influences of contemporary art movements in other countries.
 He used his knowledge of European art techniques to create dramatic, large-scale oil paintings of Andean indigenous peoples and themes, bringing Indigenismo to the European ‘high art’ world.
-Egas’s ideology and aesthetic of the 1910s and 1920s connect him to Spanish modernism, a movement espoused by the School of Fine Arts at Quito, which was inspired by its modernity and nationalism.
+Egas's ideology and aesthetic of the 1910s and 1920s connect him to Spanish modernism, a movement espoused by the School of Fine Arts at Quito, which was inspired by its modernity and nationalism.
 Egas applied the same Spanish standard of painting ethnic and exotic local subjects as a representation of Ecuadorian identity.
 In his decision to combine his globally acquired artisanship, Egas thus gained prestige by elevating the depiction of the native population in a refined aesthetic manner.